moabdib2000/hybrid-soc-lab/README.md

 ### Disclaimer
 This project is for learning and educational purposes only.
-All simulations are performed in a controlled environment.
+All simulations are performed in a controlled environment, at my house.
+If the Mac Mini explodes, we'll let you know here 😄

-## Español
+## 🇪🇸 Español

 ### Hybrid SOC Lab – Phishing e Incidentes de Seguridad (Enfoque L1)